 Hoosiers who purchase special recognition license plates should expect to pay the following fees:

-All Indiana license plates that support military personnel are available as motorcycle plates, except the "Support Our Troops" plate.
+All Indiana license plates that support military personnel are available as motorcycle plates.

 To view more information about available military license plates, please select a plate from the list below: